 Our Grant Team and Advisors are composed of experienced education researchers, data scientists, journalists, graphic designers, and communication experts from across the United States and Canada.

-Dr. Joseph Polman, the principal investigator (PI) of the grant, is a Professor and an Associate Dean for Research in the School of Education at University of Colorado Boulder.
+Dr. Joseph Polman, the principal investigator (PI) of the grant, is a Professor and the Associate Dean for Research in the School of Education at University of Colorado Boulder.
 He has a Ph.D. in the Learning Sciences from Northwestern University, and has conducted research and development related to technology-supported inquiry learning of science for over 20 years.
-He is on the editorial boards of Journal of the Learning Sciences and American Educational Research Journal.
+He is on the editorial boards of Journal of the Learning Sciences and American Educational Research Journal and the 2018 – 2019 president of the International Society of the Learning Sciences.

 Dr. Engida Gebre is a co-principal investigator on the grant and Assistant Professor of Education at Simon Fraser University in Vancouver, Canada.
 Dr. Gebre has been conducting research on active learning environments and processes, learning technologies and student engagement, semiotic tools/inscriptions, representational competence, and leadership for teaching and learning.